What are the immediate Main Threats to our Underwater Cultural Heritage?

 We need a “The Third Way”, which is neither State Archaeology nor Treasure Hunting - Commercial Archaeology - a Sustainable Model allowing for a Pro-Active Policy towards the Protection of UCH.

-how to pay for such a pro-active approach?
+BUT, how to pay for such a pro-active approach?

 The Commercial Archaeology Approach for UCH allows for Funding and thereby permits: